List of Courage the Cowardly Dog characters: Jeeves Weevil

-Jeeves "Evil" WeevilVoiced by Paul SchoefflerJeeves "Evil" Weevil is a giant, polite, blood-sucking weevil who wears a blue tuxedo and hat.
+Jeeves Weevil is a human-sized, polite, blood-sucking weevil who wears a blue tuxedo and hat.
 When the Bagges accidentally run him over with their truck and injure him, he is accepted into their home.
 While a seeming gentleman, he begins to suck the life out of the ever-oblivious Muriel and Eustace.
 He does not suck out dogs' lives, so Courage is unharmed.
 He succeeds at sucking out Eustace's life.